sa-akhavani/developer-setup/README.md

 ## Setup

 ### Arch Linux
-I was an Ubuntu user for a long time (7+ years).
-I eventually decided to migrate to Arch Linux to be able to control every single aspect of my os and also improve my linux knowledge.
+I was an Ubuntu user for a long time (7+ years) but eventually decided to migrate to Arch Linux It makes it possible to control every single aspect of my OS and also improve my linux knowledge.
-I love Arch's lightweight nature.
-Fits perfectly with my minimalistic approach.
+Arch's lightweight nature is aligned with my minimalistic approach.
-Arch's package manager, pacman, and AUR are a blessing! you have to use it to see how good this is!
+Also I like Arch's package manager, pacman, and AUR more than apt.

 ### Hyprland (Wayland)
 Now that Wayland is becoming stable and lots of people are creating packages for it, Hyprland is an amazing tiling window manager for wayland.
 It's highly customizablity and native Wayland support significantly enhance my workflow compared to traditional X11 setups.